IBM/lale/examples/kdd22/README.md

 #### 6. Multi-objective Optimization

 [6_multobj.ipynb](6_multobj.ipynb)
-TODO: Notebook will be uploaded at this URL before the tutorial.

 Most commonly used AutoML tools optimize for a single metric.
 In practice, there is often a need to take more than one metric into